PieraSystems/senseiaq-api/README.md

 Note, CORS is enabled for all API endpoints.
 When testing locally in a browser, you can use http://localhost:3000/ or http://localhost:3001/ as the origin if you’re running into CORS restrictions.
 If you have Python 3 installed, simply run “**python -m http.server 3000**“ in the directory you want to be your web root.

+PC and PM values use the following naming convention in the code: PM1.0 becomes pm10, PM2.5 becomes pm25, PM5.0 becomes pm50, and PM10 becomes pm100.

 ## /api/login
 *HTTP POST*